Jonathan2251/lbd/source/gpu.rst

 - one meshlet (in mesh‑shader pipelines)
 - or many meshes batched together

-Although the Rendering Pipeline shown in :numref:`rendering_pipeline1` and :numref:`OpenGL_pipeline` do not explicitly include per-frame animation flow— because the inputs are labeled **Vertex Specification** and **Vertex Data** and they do not show Animation Parameters as part of the rendering process—the pipeline is still applicable.
+Although the Rendering Pipeline shown in :numref:`rp:left` and :numref:`rp:right` do not explicitly include per-frame animation flow— because the inputs are labeled **Vertex Specification** and **Vertex Data** and they do not show Animation Parameters as part of the rendering process—the pipeline is still applicable.